caspark/crafting-interpreters/notes/28-methods-and-initializers.md

 On the other hand, no, I don't think it is the right call for my taste: I would allow only white listed fields to be set on a given object instance.
 That would allow the compiler to check at compilation time that no methods overlap with fields, which means that if you see something that looks like a call, you can check in the methods table first (where it is most likely to be) before checking the fields.

 Cons:
-* It's less flexible because you can't treat a field as
+* It's less flexible because you can't treat a field as a function

 Pros:
 * Faster at runtime due to 1 fewer hashtable lookup most of the time.